AmingAndrei/violence.website/content/constructs/devices/wolf_tags.md

 Physical Description

-Wolf Tags are forged from shifted-Blackstone resembling stainless steel.
 Each tag is ellipsoidal in shape, measuring approximately 5 cm in length and 3 cm in width.
 The tag is double-sided, with the following information engraved on the front in standard Latin script and mirrored on the reverse in Unified International Braille:

 1. Surname
 2. Given Name